FDA investigating after two deaths linked to listeria in cheese

 Anyone who experiences symptoms should seek medical care.

+According to the CDC, outbreaks of listeria in the 1990s were primarily linked to deli meats and hot dogs.
+More recently, listeria outbreaks have been linked to dairy products and produce.
+Other recent outbreaks were tied to soft cheeses, celery, sprouts, cantaloupe and ice cream.

-Last month, Sargento Foods Inc., one of the largest cheesemakers in the United States, recalled several of its products over fears of listeria contamination.
-The company reported "no confirmed illnesses" from potentially contaminated packets on February 17.
+Last month, Sargento Foods Inc., one of the largest cheesemakers in the United States, recalled several of its products over fears of listeria contamination unrelated to the Vulto investigation.
+Sargento reported "no confirmed illnesses" from potentially contaminated packets sourced from Indiana-based cheese supplier Deutsch Kase Haus LLC.

+Throughout February, nine other cheese companies recalled products sourced from Deutsch Kase Hause.

 The Vulto Creamery investigation, which began January 31, is ongoing.